katzwebservices/Gravity-Forms-Constant-Contact-Add-on/readme.txt

 == Changelog ==

+= 3.1 on April 2, 2018 =

+* Added link to refresh lists
+* Added support for Gravity Forms 2.3 encryption
+* Fixed fetching lists for usernames containing non-alphanumeric characters
+* Fixed undefined index for username and password when setting up for the first time
+* Fixed PHP 7 code warning
+* Thanks to @fluiditystudio, @michaelw_dc, @codezen8, and @jeffhertzler for head-starts to bug fixes
-* Allow users who have `manage_options` permissions to access settings and form settings = 3.0 on February 19, 2017 =
+* Allow users who have `manage_options` permissions to access settings and form settings

+= 3.0 on February 19, 2017 =
 * Completely rewritten to use the Gravity Forms Feed Addon 2.0.
 If you are upgrading, <strong>check your feed configuration!</strong>
 * Now requires Gravity Forms 1.9.14+